Nuclear Family Functions In Sociology

 Through this process, children learn the core cultural values necessary for social order and consensus, which are internalised as part of their personality structure.

-Parsons viewed the nuclear family as a “personality factory” producing young workers and citizens committed to the rules and belief systems needed for positive involvement in economic life and good citizenship.
+Parsons viewed the nuclear family as a “personality factory.”
+It produced young workers and citizens committed to the rules and belief systems needed for economic life and good citizenship.

 Core values transmitted include achievement, competition, equality of opportunity, and respect for private property, making the family a crucial “bridge” connecting the individual to wider society.